Beliaar/bGrease/doc/tutorial/tutorial2.rst

 .. literalinclude:: blasteroids2.py
    :pyobject: PlayerShip.thrust_on

 This method accelerates the ship in the direction it is facing.
 We start by defining an upward-facing vector with a magnitude set to the class's :attr:`THRUST_ACCEL` value.
 This vector is then rotated in-place to face the direction of the ship using :meth:`Vec2d.rotate()`.
 The :attr:`accel` field of the entity's movment component is then set to the rotated thrust vector.
-The :class:`~grease.controller.EulerMovement` system, already in the world takes care of calculating the ship's velocity and position over time based on the acceleration.
+The :class:`~bGrease.controller.EulerMovement` system, already in the world takes care of calculating the ship's velocity and position over time based on the acceleration.

 The last line changes one of the shape vertices, moving it to a random position behind the ship.
 This will create a simple flickering flame animation that will act as an import cue to the player that the thrust is active.
 Notice that the vertex is simply moved to a random position vertically relative to the origin, the renderer will automatically take care of translating and rotating the vertex to the proper window coordinates according to the ship's current position and rotation, as well as the current camera settings.